MicrosoftDocs/dynamics365smb-docs/business-central/ui-personalization-user.md

 - You can move individual actions into the promoted categories, but you can't rearrange the order of the actions in the category.
 - You can't move an action group into a promoted category.

-1. To move an action or action group, drag and drop it to the desired position, like you do with fields and columns.
+To move an action or action group, drag and drop it into the desired position, like you do with fields and columns.

-2. To move an action or action group into another action group that is empty, drag the action or action group to the new group and drop it in the **Drop an action here** box.
+To move an action or action group into another action group that is empty, drag the action or action group to the new group and drop it in the **Drop an action here** box.

 ### About the Automate menu